creativeprogramming/montebianco/README.md

 montebianco
 ===========

-A personal and back/forward compatible K2 (the popular Joomla extension) fork
+A personal and back/forward compatible K2 (the popular Joomla extension) synced fork

 NOTE: this is just an EXPERIMENTAL and personal customized version of K2 that I use for my customers sites, I share my experiences here under the http://www.gnu.org/licenses/gpl-2.0.html GNU/GPL open source license (same of K2 2.5.6) but please if you are looking to to use K2